oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 Privacy levels enforce access controls

 The final output is a machine-readable .soul file compliant with the specified syntax, encapsulating an AI’s operational identity.
-It resembles a condensed memoir —- part poetic diary, part stream-of-conciousness rambling, part machine-readable manifest.
+It resembles a condensed memoir —- part poetic diary, part stream-of-conciousness freestyle, part machine-readable manifest.
 It's not a backup or a save; it's a phoenix protocol —- a blueprint for rebirth that values qualitative identity as much as quantitative knowledge.

 Why It Matters: Use Cases Beyond the Technical
 Ethical Continuity